+The proofs of these two propositions are in \ref{appendix:implication-proofs}.
 All S-implications and R-implications are left-neutral, but only S-implications are all also contrapositive differentiable symmetric.
 The derivatives of R-implications vanish when $a\leq c$, that is, on no less than half of the domain.
-Note that the plots in this section are rotated so that the smallest value is in the front to help understand the shape of the functions.
-In particular, plots of the derivatives of the implications are rotated 180 degrees compared to the implications themselves.
+This is not necessarily a bad property, although this depends highly on the sort of application we use DFL for.
+If, for example, $a=0.499$ and $c=0.5$ for the implication `ravens are black', this expresses a state of uncertainty, and there is probably more that can be learned!
+However, this will not be possible since the implication vanishes.